 Albion and Marina

-Albion and Marina was completed on October 12th 1830 by the 14 year old Charlotte and is one of the famous tiny Brontë books.
-Once again narrated by Charlotte’s favourite pseudonym, Lord Charles Wellesley, the story concerns two lovers, the high ranking Albion and the lowly Marina, who are separated from one another across the seas, and their desire to be re-united.
+Albion and Marina was completed on October 12th 1830 by the fourteen-year-old Charlotte and is one of the famous tiny Brontë books.
+Once again narrated by Charlotte’s favourite pseudonym, Lord Charles Wellesley, the story concerns two lovers, the high-ranking Albion and the lowly Marina, who are separated from one another across the seas, and their desire to be reunited.
 It is ostensibly just a youthful tale of romance (with just a hint of the supernatural/Gothic) written by the young Charlotte, however, it can be a deceptively complex tale, depending on how it is approached and interpreted.
-The reader may take Lord Charles at his word when he states that the story is about two fictional characters named Albion and Marina, and enjoy it for what it is, or the reader may realise that the story actually concerns the relationship between Lord Charles’s older brother, Arthur Wellesley, Marquis of Douro, and his eventual second wife, the beautiful and faithful Marian Hume, a fact which Charles does actually seem to let slip early on.
+The reader may take Lord Charles at his word when he states that the story is about two fictional characters named Albion and Marina, and enjoy it for what it is, or the reader may realise that the story actually concerns the relationship between Lord Charles’s older brother, Arthur Wellesley, Marquis of Douro, and his eventual second wife, the beautiful and faithful Marian Hume, a fact which Charles does seem to let slip early on.
 However, the question of Charles’s reliability as a narrator hangs over the narrative as a result of this, and the fact that the outcome of the tale is very different from the events of The Bridal (1832) which records the marriage of Arthur and Marian.
-Charles’s mix of fact and fiction is a recurring theme in the juvenilia, and although this makes him potentially unreliable, it also makes him, and the stories, far more interesting due to the fact that literally anything can happen.
+Charles’s mix of fact and fiction is a recurring theme in the juvenilia, and although this makes him potentially unreliable, it also makes him, and the stories, far more interesting because literally, anything can happen.
 For another, more complex example of this, see Charlotte’s slightly mind-bending The Spell (1834).

 The Green Dwarf